 Orientation is mandatory for all new students in the University of South Florida System.
 We strongly encourage anyone who has concerns about being able to attend an Orientation session to call us immediately at (813) 974-3060.
 Additionally, you might consider updating your term of entry to a later term to allow you to attend a later orientation.
-To do this, you will need to contact the Office of Undergraduate Admissions at (813) 974-3350.
+To do this, you would need to contact the Office of Undergraduate Admissions at (813) 974-3350.

 The Office of Orientation and the University of South Florida are dedicated to providing the same great Orientation experience for all students and their guests.
 In compliance with the Americans with Disabilities Act (ADA), we provide special accommodations to students and guests who require such to participate in the session.
 Requests are often submitted for assistance with mobility, vision or hearing issues.

 Students requiring accommodations should also contact Students with Disabilities Services at (813) 974-4309 for accommodations needed once classes begin.

 You can make changes to your reservation details and/or add guests by logging into your MyOrientation account.
 Refunds are not issued for students or guests who do not show up to their scheduled sessions.
-Further, reservations changed within 3 business days of a session or due to "no show" status may be subject to a $25 fee.
+Further, reservations changed within 3 business days of a session or due to "no show" status may be subject to a $25 late/no show fee.

 See our Policies page for additional information regarding late fees or no show fees.